 - University Apartments - $2909 per semester

-UNCW will be observing Fall break from October 10 - 11.
+UNCW will be observing Fall break from October 13 - 14.
 During Fall break, many residence halls will be closed to students.
-However, International House and international student designated Apartments and Suites will stay open.
+However, international student designated Apartments and Suites will stay open.

 Limited dining options - most on-campus dining facilities will close during Fall Break.
 Therefore, if you plan to stay on campus, you will need to plan your meal schedule to coincide with the available open dining facilities.

-On-campus housing will close the day after the last exam, December 13th.
+On-campus housing will close the day after the last exam, December 12th.
 Single semester exchange students (Fall only) must move out of the dormitory by this day.
-Continue exchange students may continue to access their on-campus housing during winter break.
+Continuing exchange students may continue to access their on-campus housing during winter break.
 However, most dining facilities and other student service offices will be closed until classes resume in January.